 Carbon monoxide is a colorless and odorless toxic gas formed when carbon in fuels is not completely burned.
-Carbon monoxide is also oxidized to form carbon dioxide (CO_2) which contributes the formation of ground-level ozone.
+Carbon monoxide oxidizes to form carbon dioxide (CO2) which contributes to the formation of ground-level ozone.

-On August 31, 2011, EPA finalized a rule to retain the existing NAAQS for CO and revise the monitoring requirements for CO.
+In 2011, EPA finalized a rule to retain the existing NAAQS for CO and revise the monitoring requirements for CO.
 The rule required CO monitors to be sited near highly trafficked roads in certain urban areas having a population of one million or more.
-EPA required collocation of these CO monitors with NO2 near-road monitors.
-For Wisconsin, this resulted in the requirement to add one CO monitor at the near-road monitoring site in Milwaukee on January 1, 2014.
+The EPA required collocation of these CO monitors with NO2 near-road monitors.
+To meet the requirements, Wisconsin added one CO monitor at the near-road monitoring site in Milwaukee on January 1, 2014.

-The DNR monitors CO at two sites in Wisconsin on a continuous basis, data are reported in hourly increments to determine compliance with the NAAQS as well as report the AQI.
+The DNR monitors trace level CO at two sites in Wisconsin on a continuous basis; data are reported in hourly increments to determine compliance with the NAAQS and to report the AQI.
 Trace level CO analyzers help research partners understand the role of CO at levels far below the NAAQS.
-The DNR seasonally monitors CO for purposes other than demonstrating compliance with the NAAQS at Chiwaukee.
-Details are outlined in the EOM network section.
-See Figure 11.

 Currently, Wisconsin meets applicable NAAQS for CO.
 A monitoring site meets the 8-hour CO NAAQS when the level of 9 parts per million (ppm) is not exceeded more than once per year.
 The Horicon Wildlife Area (55-027-0001) and the Milwaukee - College Ave.
 NR (55-079-0056) sites monitor for CO.
-The 2023 Max 8-hr averages for the two sites are 1.9 ppm and 1.3 ppm.
+The 2024 Max 8-hr averages for the two sites are 0.354 ppm and 0.679 ppm.

 The 1-hour CO NAAQS is met when the level of 35 ppm is not exceeded more than once per year.
 The Horicon Wildlife Area (55-027-0001) and the Milwaukee - College Ave.
 NR (55-079-0056) sites monitor for CO.
-The 2023 max 1-hr averages for the two sites are 9.725 ppm and 1.432 ppm.
+The 2024 max 1-hr averages for the two sites are 0.521 ppm and 1.691 ppm.

-Figure 11: 2024 CO Monitoring Sites in Wisconsin
+Figure 11: 2025 CO Monitoring Sites in Wisconsin